Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Retrospective Intent Discovery Evaluation

 \subsubsection{Matching \predictedintents to \silverintents}

 \predictedintents often cannot be matched directly to \silverintents.
-E.g., an intent discovery method might output ``I would like to book a flight'', whereas the corresponding intent in the \silverintents would be ``Can you book me a flight?''.
-Assuming manual mapping is not feasible, we automatically map each of the \predictedintents to -- at most -- one of the \oracleintents. \predictedintents which are not mapped due to low confidence of the Oracle are placed in a \emph{none} cluster.
-This results with a set of \predictedoracleintents.
+E.g., an intent discovery method might output ``I don't want to get a booster shot'', whereas the corresponding intent in the \silverintents would be ``Will I need a booster shot?''.
+Assuming manual mapping is not feasible, we use the Oracle to map each of the \predictedintents to -- at most -- one of the \oracleintents, resulting in a set of \predictedoracleintents.
+Utterances of \predictedintents which are not mapped due to low confidence of the Oracle are placed in a \emph{none} cluster.
 Note, that in principle this set may contain \oracleintents that were not selected as \silverintents.
-In a sense, this mapping normalizes the text associated with \predictedintents and with \silverintents, which can then be evaluated w.r.t one another.
+In a sense, this mapping normalizes the text associated with \predictedintents to conform with the \silverintents, enabling to evaluate them w.r.t one another.